Our client Sandi was a long time manager of Circle K stores in our area. On Pearl Harbor Day 2016 she visited a store when she slipped and fell.

 We generally demanded 35% disability at 5 levels (both shoulders, right knee, and elbow and hip), 35% body as a whole, and 15 weeks of disfigurement.
 Our total demand was $249,906.
 We were obviously pleased to settle the claim near there at $232,000.
 We stuck to our valuation of the claim.

 Here’s the image of body parts under Missouri’s work comp system: for a good link of the Missouri Department of Labor on settling work comp claims, click here.

-Our client is pleased with our work – it was a long and hard fought case.
-She now gets to move on with her life with strong financial cushion.
+Our client is pleased with our work – it was a long and hard-fought case.
+She now gets to move on with her life with a strong financial cushion.